ktor-doc-jp/ktor-doc-jp/pages/features/partial-content.md

 Partial Content is well-suited for streaming content or resume partial downloads with download managers, or in unreliable networks.

-It is specially useful along the [Static Content Feature](/features/static-content.html).
+It is especially useful for the [Static Content Feature](/features/static-content.html).

 {% include feature.html %}